Command line

 Remote migrate

-If the settings file contains a REMOTE_SETTINGS dict, the migration is performed against the remote IRIS instance automatically — no environment variables needed:
+If the migration file contains a REMOTE_SETTINGS dict, the migration is performed against the remote IRIS instance automatically — no environment variables needed:

 # settings.py